Skip to main content

 • 1 shallot, coarsely chopped

-• 1 large or 2 small heads of little gem lettuce or romaine hearts, leaves separated
+• 1 large or 2 small heads of Little Gem lettuce or cos hearts, leaves separated

-1. Combine the shallot, vinegar, and 1 tsp salt in a blender jar.
-Allow to sit for 5–10 minutes to lightly pickle.
+Combine shallot, vinegar, and 1 teaspoon salt in a blender jar.
+Let sit 5–10 minutes to lightly pickle.

-2. Meanwhile, cook the green beans in a large pot of boiling salted water for about 4 minutes, until crisp-tender.
-Drain the beans and immediately run them under very cold water until cool to the touch.
+Meanwhile, cook green beans in a large pot of boiling salted water until crisp-tender, about 4 minutes.
+Drain, then run under very cold water until cool to the touch.

 Disclaimer